BlazePowered/Blaze-Server/README.md

 [Latest Release](http://slyte.io/GS--/Latest/glowstone---1.8.8-SNAPSHOT.jar)

-(Warning: may be unstable, this is only an experiment, use at your own risk)
+(Warning: builds may be unstable, use at your own risk.)

 Currently the major changes from Glowstone include: